lake-lab/lake-lab.github.io/_pages/projects.md

 - <a href="https://www.nature.com/articles/s41586-023-06668-3.pdf">Lake, B. M. and Baroni, M. (2023).
 Human-like systematic generalization through a meta-learning neural network.</a> <em>Nature</em>, 623, 115-121.

 __Future directions__
-- Meta-learning as a model of rapid learning in cognitive development
+- Study meta-learning as a model of rapid learning in cognitive development
+- Study compositional generalization in large language models across many tasks (with Simon Schug)
-- Approaches to solving the SAGE-Eval systematic generalization benchmark (see recent artcle)
+- Solve the SAGE-Eval systematic generalization safety benchmark (see recent artcle)
-- What issues in AI safety can be traced back to systematic generalization?
+- Understand what issues in AI safety can be traced back to systematic generalization

 ---